 - Complete at least 150 hours of eligible activities with a minimum of 30 hours volunteering while enrolled in your degree.

 - Participate in two career development activities through Careers Services.

 - Do at least one activity from each of two of the three Award categories; University Community, Global, Cultural and Social, and Creativity & Innovation.

 - Log each activity you complete online via Career Hub and write a brief reflection of your experience.

-- Submit your LinkedIn profile and either a resume or a video profile
+- Submit your LinkedIn profile and either a resume or a 1-minute video profile

-- Finalise your Award by completing a 500 word written reflection of the skills you have developed over the duration of the Award.
+- Finalise your Award by completing a 500-750 word written reflection of your personal and professional development over the duration of the Award.
 The reflection is assessed and you must pass this step to achieve the Award.